1. Home

 cut floral stems for DIY doily wreath

 These stems are exactly what I was looking for because I didn’t want anything too big or heavy.
 I found these faux baby’s breath stems at Hobby Lobby.
-I’ve linked some similar ones for you down below.
+They seemed like a beautiful choice for this DIY Valentine’s wreath using paper doilies.

 floral ribbon and faux stems for DIY wreath